relwiwa/basic-react-workshop/tutorial-step2.md

 #### Install marked package

 We need to transform the markdown into HTML.
 In order to do that, we use a package called **marked**.
-We need to install it via NPM.
+We need to install it via Yarn.
 So in the command line, we stop the create-react-app client with **Command + C**, and then type:
 ```
-npm install --save marked
+yarn add marked
 ```
 After the installation, restart the application with:
 ```
-npm start
+yarn start
 ```

 #### HtmlOutput component setup